jstetich/Portland_Cruise_Ships/Analysis/Analysis_Cruise_Ship_Data.md

 want:

   - Annual total number of visits
   - Annual total number of passengers
   - Annual size distribution of ships – both length and passengers
   - Annual pattern of monthly arrivals – ships

-  - Annual pattern of monthly arrivals – passengers
+  - Annual pattern of monthly arrivals – passengers.

 It would be nice to look at crew numbers too, but that data is incomplete, especially for 2017.